universalbit-dev/universalbit-dev/readme.md

 - **Enterprise IT**: Ensure uninterrupted access to mission-critical applications.
 - **Web Hosting**: Maintain availability for websites and services during server failures.
 - **Database Clustering**: High availability for databases with automatic failover.
+> ⚠️ **Note:** High Availability (HA) clusters are **not limited to hosting shared websites**.
+> 🖧 They provide redundancy and reliability for **many types of applications**—such as databases, file storage, real-time analytics, industrial automation, and more.
+>
+> **Why?**
+> HA clusters are designed to ensure continuous service and minimal downtime by automatically handling failures and redistributing workloads.
+This makes them suitable wherever uninterrupted operation is critical, not just for web servers, but for any application where availability and fault tolerance are essential.
 ---

 ### [Gekko M4 Globular Cluster Cryptocurrency](https://github.com/universalbit-dev/gekko-m4)